-We would be pleased to assist you in preparing your will and trust documents.
-Our attorneys have many years of experience in drafting wills and trusts as well as any and all documents you may require.
-Our law offices provide representation in estate, will, trust, and probate issues, particularly those involved in estate litigation, will contests, probate litigation, undue influence, guardianship disputes or lack of mental capacity lawsuits.
+The Jupiter Legal Advocates team provides representation in estate, will, trust, and probate issues, particularly those involved in estate litigation, will contests, probate litigation, undue influence, guardianship disputes or lack of mental capacity lawsuits.

 Our attorneys’ have substantial experience and knowledge in the representation of individuals, heirs, beneficiaries, and family members adversely affected by an honest mistake, by a misunderstanding, or by outright fraud and dishonest behavior.

-Determination of Heirs
+- Determination of Heirs

 - Undue Influence Claims

 - Elective Share Litigation Last Will and Testament Disputes

-Breach of Fiduciary Duty
+- Breach of Fiduciary Duty

-Lack of Mental Capacity (Testamentary Capacity)
+- Lack of Mental Capacity (Testamentary Capacity)

-Removal of Personal Representative
+- Removal of Personal Representative

 Whether a will contest, trust litigation or probate lawsuit, cases resolved outside of litigation need an experienced probate attorney who will structure the settlement to protect the client’s rights and advance favorable settlement terms.
 However, when a family member, second spouse, dishonest neighbor or home health care aid improperly places himself into a Last Will and Testament or Revocable Trust and that defendant refuses to negotiate fairly, it may become necessary for an estate lawyer or probate attorney to litigate to have your inheritance returned.